ErnieE5/ee5_base64/README.md

 ==========
 Lua 5.2 base64 encoding and decoding

-This module is written for Lua 5.2 and likely could be used in 5.1 using the LuaRocks bit32 back port. **I** have not tested on 5.1 and likely never will.
+This module is written for Lua 5.2 and likely could be used in 5.1 using the [LuaRocks](http://luarocks.org/) [bit32](https://raw.github.com/hishamhm/lua-compat-5.2/bitlib-5.2.2/lbitlib.c) back port. **I** have not tested on 5.1 and likely never will.

 This module "exports" 5 methods with various "overloads" that allow interaction with the encoding / decoding routines.
 Default is to encode and decode as RFC 2045.
 The implementation is not strict 2045. _Line breaking is the responsibility of the user._

-The 'base64 RFC 2045' encoding is tested against base64 (GNU coreutils) 8.22 & 8.13 and _can_ produce identical output (including line breaks, if _you_ write the data that way).
+The "base64 RFC 2045" encoding is tested against base64 (GNU coreutils) 8.22 & 8.13 and _can_ produce identical output (including line breaks, if _you_ write the data that way).

 __Use as you will.__ No warranty.
 (What do you expect for "free stuff" you find on the web?) **I'd like to know if others find this useful**, but other than that, meh.

 -----

-####_Why?_ (yet another Lua base64 converter)
+####_Why?_ (yet _another_ Lua base64 converter)
 I was looking for some "natural Lua" base64 encoding routines and didn't find any "fast enough."
 The project this was written for runs on three different platforms (OSX, Linux, ARM/x64) and would require 3 different binaries, so I wanted to KISS it.
 With Lua 5.2 and the bit32 library I suspected that a better job could be done.
 The best routine I found (prior to starting this version) used a considerable amount of memory.
-For an 800K file, over 6.5M was needed for an intermediate value.
+For an 818K file, over 6.5M was needed for an intermediate value.
 This was way too much.
 I considered popen("base64"), but this isn't easily portable.
-Speed was an issue when 800K files took over 2 full seconds.
+Speed was an issue when 818K files took over 2 full seconds.
 So...

 Basic Usage